-Just as a country can turn physical resources like land into physical capital like factories, similarly, it can also turn human resources like nurses, farmers, teachers, students into human capital like engineers and doctors.
+Just as a country can turn physical resources like land into physical capital like factories, similarly, it can also turn human resources like students into human capital like engineers and doctors.
 Societies need sufficient human capital in the first place-in the form of competent people who have themselves been educated and trained as professors and other professionals.
-In other words, we need good human capital to produce other human capital (sav, nurses, farmers, teachers, doctors, engineers...).
+In other words, we need good human capital to produce other human capital (say, doctors, engineers...).
 This means that we need investment in human capital to produce more human capital out of human resources.

-Let us understand a little more of what human capital means by posing the following questions :
+Let us understand a little more of what human capital means by posing the following questions: